Dominic Smith Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The righty last appeared on Saturday against the Boston Red Sox, when he tossed six innings, allowing five earned runs while giving up six hits.
+- In his last appearance on Sunday against the Boston Red Sox, the right-hander tossed 2 1/3 innings, giving up five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.